analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - All NLP systems, including LLMs, are of this type
 - They're generative models

+But you don't want to predict every detail of the world!
+- That would be easy if it's text, because text is discrete
+- Predicting probabilities for next word over all words in the dictionary is possible
+- Can't do this over every frame in a video clip

 <p align="center">
 <img width="350" height="200" src="/src/images/yann_lecun/1.jpg"><br>